Vivian Oparah: Career

 While deferring her acceptance to UCL, Oparah was cast in the BBC Three Doctor Who spin-off Class as Tanya Adeola, marking her television debut.
 Oparah later said that Class was her first audition.
 When she auditioned she only knew that the series was linked to the Doctor Who universe, but she did not imagine that it was such a big production until she got the job and started filming.
 During the production of the series Oparah lived in Cardiff, in the same building as actress Sophie Hopkins.

 Oparah named an Emerging Talent at the 2017 Screen Nation Film and Television Awards.
 That same year, she starred as Minnie in the play An Octoroon at the Orange Tree Theatre in Richmond.
-For her performance, she was nominated for Best Supporting Female in a Play at Off West End Theatre Awards.
+She was nominated for the 2017 Offie for Best Supporting Female in a Play (An Octoroon).
 In 2018, Oparah reprised her role as Tanya in six audio plays by Big Finish and made her feature film debut in Teen Spirit.

 In 2020, Oparah appeared in an episode of the BBC One miniseries I May Destroy You as well as the second series of the BBC Three comedy-drama Enterprice.
 She starred opposite David Jonsson in the romantic comedy Rye Lane, which opened at the 2023 Sundance Film Festival to critical acclaim.
 Also in 2023, she had a main role in the Sky Max drama Then You Run.
 She has an upcoming lead role opposite Bilal Hasna in the Amazon Prime comedy thriller series Dead Hot.